attahemma/MyCurrencyConverter/README.md

 # MyCurrencyConverter

-A currency conver application built on:
+A currency converter application built on:
 Architecture Components like
 Room
 MVVM